-It’s possible to freeze cooked pressed cheeses like Parm but we always recommend eating cheeses fresh.
+It’s possible to freeze cooked pressed cheeses but we always recommend eating cheeses fresh.
 Freezing cheese will change its flavour and texture – it may be crumblier and drier when thawed.
 You should definitely avoid freezing bloomy rind and washed rind cheeses.

 It depends on the type of cheese.
 You can eat most rinds like those on washed and bloomy rind cheeses.
 If the cheese has a wax rind on it, you cannot eat it.
 Hard aged cheeses that have a natural rind can be used to add flavor to soups, sauces or even making your own infused flavored oils.